 Potential for Crop Improvement: Apomixis has potential applications in agriculture for the production of hybrid crops and the preservation of desirable traits.

 Polyembryony is the development of two or more embryos within a single seed or ovule.
-This process can occur through various mechanisms, including the division of the zygote, the development of embryos from nucellar tissue, or the formation of adventitious embryos from other parts of the ovule.
+This process can occur through various mechanisms, including the cell division of the zygote, the development of embryos from nucellar tissue, or the formation of adventitious embryos from other parts of the ovule.

 Multiple Embryos: A single seed or ovule produces two or more embryos, resulting in the formation of genetically distinct individuals.